agrommek/ByteMessage/README.md

 | `T get(void) const` | method to retrieve value from field |
 | `ByteMessageField(const ByteMessageField &bmf) = delete` | explicitly delete the copy constructor |

-The constructor take two arguments: A pointer to a `uint8_t` array and a position within this array.
+The constructor takes two arguments: A pointer to a `uint8_t` array and a position within this array.
 This is the place where the value is written to by `set()`and retrieved from by `get()`.
 Example:

     // create an array of uint8_t with 10 elements
     uint8_t arr[10];